dvladick/BEM_Laplace3D/README.md

 bct, bcv = solver.bc_correction(bct, bcv, rhs_const)
 ```

-The most computationally difficult step - solving a system of linear equations (\ref{eq:29}) - is also implemented as a class method:
+The most computationally difficult step - solving a system of linear equations - is also implemented as a class method:

 ```python
 phi, dphi = solver.linear_system(bct, bcv)
 ```

 Once the value of the function and the normal derivative on the boundary have been found, you can easily find a solution at any point.
 In order to find a solution in the computational domain, you can use functions to define a mesh.
 Once the value of the function and the normal derivative on the boundary have been found, you can easily find a solution at any point.
-In order to find a solution in the computational domain, you can use the \textbf{intersect\_uniform\_mesh} function to specify a 2D triangular unstructured mesh - cutting the region along the $z$-axis, and also to specify a 3D unstructured mesh of tetrahedrons, you can use the \textbf{volume\_mesh} function.
+In order to find a solution in the computational domain, you can use the **intersect_uniform_mesh** function to specify a 2D triangular unstructured mesh - cutting the region along the $z$-axis, and also to specify a 3D unstructured mesh of tetrahedrons, you can use the **volume_mesh** function.
 Both functions use only a STL file to create the mesh, and some parameters specifying resolution and restrictions.
-Let us show an example with the function \textbf{intersect\_uniform\_mesh}:
+Let us show an example with the function **intersect_uniform_mesh**:

 ```python
 x, y, triangles, cutplane = intersect_uniform_mesh(stl_file_path, shift, scale, x_min, x_max, y_min, y_max, resolution, z_slice)